nzrsky/CodableRequest/README.md

     // Define the response directly inside the request, so every
     // Request-Response are isolated.
     // Also directly define, that the response body shall be decoded
-    // from Form-URL-Encoding
+    // from JSON
-    struct Response: FormURLEncodedDecodable {
+    struct Response: JSONDecodable {

         // The expected response body structure
         struct Body: Decodable {